 General

-Ctrl + Alt + Shift + U
+Ctrl + Alt + Shift + Uto search for Unicode characters, like emojis.

-Japanese (fcitx-mozc
+Japanese (fcitx-mozc)

 - I set "Input mode" to "Romaji".